-- \ "Intellectual Property: Patents, Trademarks, and Copyright (Nutshell Series)," by Arthur R. Miller, Michael H. Davis, and Michael H. Davis, published by Thomson/West, 2007, ISBN: 978-0-314-15875-8. - \ "The Ten Faces of Innovation: IDEO's Strategies for Defeating the Devil's Advocate and Driving Creativity Throughout Your Organization," by Thomas Kelley and Jonathan Littman.
+- "Intellectual Property: Patents, Trademarks, and Copyright (Nutshell Series)," by Arthur R. Miller, Michael H. Davis, and Micheal H. Davis, published by Thomson/West, 2007, ISBN: 978-0-314-15875-8. - "The Ten Faces of Innovation: IDEO's Strategies for Defeating the Devil's Advocate and Driving Creativity Throughout Your Organization," by Thomas Kelley and Jonathan Littman.

-Many other books on how to invent, how to write a patent, how to be more creative, etc., exist.
-I'll mention a number of these as we go through the course.
+Many, many other books exist on how to invent, how to write a patent, how to be more creative, etc. I'll mention a number of these as we go through the course.